jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 #### 3.1.3 Monopooling

 We will use the term ‘monopooling,’  which refers to single pools which dominate more than 51% of the hashrate of a coin’s network.
 This is a phenomenon which mostly affects small, GPU-mineable coins.
 The monopools themselves are not necessarily malicious, although provided the right incentive from an attacker they can exert their hashrate over a coin network.
-Monopooling seems to result as the culmination of many of the above phenomenon, being particularly endemic in coins that have an issues with roaming hashrate.
+Monopooling seems to be the culmination of many of the above phenomenon, being particularly endemic in coins that have issues with roaming hashrate.

 If we consider a miner who switches between profitable coins using the CryptoNight hashing algorithm, they might switch networks multiple times a day.
 The most profitable strategy for this miner is not always to seek the pool with the lowest fees, but to join a pool which will will produce more blocks and yield a higher payout in the short time that they are mining.
 This reduces the variance during the time that they do mine, ensuring that hashes are seldom wasted.
 If these pools reach over 50% of the hashrate they can also offer advantages to miners.
 For example in the event of a hard fork, the community and developers of a coin may seek to legitimise the longest chain as the the legitimate chain meaning profits are unlikely to be lost in a split.